NPL Site Narrative for Wolff-Alport Chemical Company

-The Wolff-Alport Chemical Company (WACC) site is located at 1125 to 1139 Irving Avenue and 1514 Cooper Avenue in Ridgewood, Queens County, New York, at the county border with Brooklyn.
+The Wolff-Alport Chemical Company (WACC) site is located on Irving Avenue and Cooper Avenue in Ridgewood, Queens County, New York, at the county border with Brooklyn.
 The site area includes a delicatessen/grocery, office space, residential apartments, auto and tire shops, two warehouses and a former rail spur which is now used for storage of large, steel crane equipment.

-WACC operated at the property from 1920 until 1954, importing monazite sand via a rail spur and extracting rare earth metals from the material.
+WACC operated at the property from 1920 until 1954, extracting rare earth metals from monazite sands.
 Monazite contains approximately 6% to 8% thorium.
-Until 1947, WACC disposed of thorium waste in the sewer (process liquors) and on the property (waste tailings).
+Until 1947, WACC disposed of thorium waste in the sewer system (process liquors) and on the property (waste tailings).
 The Atomic Energy Commission (AEC) ordered WACC to halt sewer disposal of thorium waste in the fall of 1947.
 Thereafter, thorium was precipitated as thorium oxalate sludge and sold to the AEC.
-During its years of operation, WACC occupied three structures and two yard areas under the address of 1127 Irving Avenue.
+During its years of operation, WACC occupied three structures and two yards on Irving Avenue.
 The former yard areas, now occupied primarily by structures, were used as staging areas for monazite sands or waste tailings.
 WACC did not operate out of 1125 Irving Avenue or 1514 Cooper Avenue, but those properties are affected by site-attributable contamination.

 Potential Impacts on Surrounding Community/Environment: